aleoreina/django-goodstart/README.md

 # Django Good Start

 ### What it is?
-Basically is a base to help to others developers start the projects and let them  fork it to be used.
+Is a WebApp, Basically is a base to help to others developers start the projects and let them  fork it to be used.

 ### Propourse of this?
 #### 1 ) Offers to developers a base to start development his apps.